Vietnam is a country that spans long from North to South and the cuisine styles vary greatly in each region.

 That white thing next to the pancake in my picture above?
 It looks like tissue, but it’s not – It’s actually dry rice paper!
 It’s not the usual rice paper you’d expect from Vietnamese cuisine – it’s the same one served with Thit Xieng Nuong (which I will elaborate more later).
 You can take a sheet of it and wrap the pancake inside with herbs and dip it into the dipping sauce that came with it.

-Definitely one of my favorite item in this list.
+Definitely one of my favorite item in this long list of amazing food.

 Where to get Banh Xeo in Hoi An